There are no events of this type currently available.

 You'll need to agree this with your employer in advance.
 After the event, confirm the amount you've raised with them and they'll organise the money to be sent to Shelter.
 Make sure they give your full name and a reference to Vertical Rush to ensure the money is correctly attributed to you.

 Vertical Mile is the ultimate rush.
-For the first time ever we’re giving you the opportunity to run up Tower 42 the equivalent of a mile – that's ten times up the tower.
+It’s your opportunity to run up Tower 42 for the equivalent of a mile – that's 10 times up the tower.
 It’s an unmissable way to conquer Vertical Rush once and for all.

 You can sign up for Vertical Mile here.

 If you’ve already signed up for Vertical Rush you can still take on Vertical Mile.
 Simply email email@example.com and we will send you further instructions on paying the registration fee difference.

 Every 13 minutes a family in England loses their home.

 By taking on Vertical Rush, you're helping us be there for them when they need us the most.

 We’re asking each Vertical Rush participant to raise £180 as part of their challenge.
 Reaching your £180 pledge could mean the difference between a home and homelessness for a family, by paying for urgent legal advice.